Jay-Idrees/UPenn-CyberSecurity-Penetration-Testing/README.md

 - configure virtual machine- VM ware, assign 4GB ram and then select NAT as the network adapter

 shortcuts, double tab, ~/
-ls -la will reveal hidden folders ls -la /tmp/  for checking the permissions of the file inside the temp folder `chmod 777 filename.txt` or chmod +x filename.txt giving full read wrtie access
+    `ls -la` will reveal hidden folders
+    `ls -la` /tmp/  for checking the permissions of the file inside the temp folder `chmod 777 filename.txt` or chmod +x filename.txt giving full read wrtie access
-- `cat /etc/passwd
+- `cat /etc/passwd`
 to change password I can type passwd in the terminal adding a user to sudoers

-ifconfig -linux
+    `ifconfig`  -linux
-iwconfig-wireless
-ipconfig-windows
+    `iwconfig`  -wireless
+    `ipconfig`  -windows

 - Network commands
-ping
+   ` ping`
-arp -a associating the ip addresses with mac addresses netstat -ano list all the active connections running on the machine- Is the machine talking to someone else and which ports
+   ` arp -a` associating the ip addresses with mac addresses `netstat -ano` list all the active connections running on the machine- Is the machine talking to someone else and which ports
 - route tells were the traffic exit ifconfig alternative is ip:
 - ip a